Friday, 12 July 2024

 In contrast to Brian Donlevy’s genial DA, Stanley Tucci is a two-faced schemer.

-Cage’s Junior is positioned as a child in a man’s body.
+While Widmark felt like he was trying to present himself as a tough guy, Cage’s Junior feels like a child in a man’s body.
 Overshadowed by his father and asthma, his whole presentation is about projecting machismo, through violence and his own obsession with bodybuilding.

 Like Bob Hoskins’ Harold from The Long Good Friday, Little Junior is too innately violent to be any kind of leader.
 He is a boy king with no one to tell him no.